nhsland/futurenhs-platform/docs/architecture/README.md

 - Traffic inside the cluster uses mutual TLS provided by Linkerd
 - A public load balancer connects to an NGINX ingress controller in the cluster and is the only entry point to the cluster
 - Authentication is handled by Azure Active Directory B2C and enforced by the frontend
-- All applications send metrics and traces to Application Insights (TODO)
+- All applications send metrics and traces to Application Insights
-- Applications access CosmosDB, Blob Storage, Search and EventHub (TODO)
+- Applications access CosmosDB, Blob Storage, Search and EventHub
-- Analytics data is sent through Data Factory to Synapse Analytics (TODO)
+- Analytics data is sent through Data Factory to Synapse Analytics

 ## Change process and approvals